Torps96/Emerald-DAO-Shard-Tokenomics/README.md

   * Genesis Emeralds will have future utility that regular emeralds do not have, TBA.

 ### Fungible Token: $Shard Token
 The $Shard token is the official token of the Emerald NFT DAO. $Shards will be the fuel that powers the Emerald DAO ecosystem.

+$Shard is a utility token for the Emerald DAO, not a governance token.

 *$Shard Policy ID:*